This New Activewear Store at the Wharf Carries Workout Clothes Made for Athletes by Athletes | Washingtonian (DC)

 So, let’s just ask what we’re all wondering: How is this brand different than the Lululemons, Athletas, and Outdoor Voices that already dot the athleisure landscape?

-Well, the technology for one, says CEO and founder Colby Cohen, who is a former NHL player for the Boston Bruins.
+Well, the technology for one, says co-founder Colby Cohen, who is a former NHL player for the Boston Bruins.
 “My fabric is what sets us apart,” he says, pointing out that he wanted to create an activewear line that would meet the standards of athletes like himself.

 Let’s state the obvious: No one wants to deal with butt sweat, right?
 Endeavor’s fabric dries sweat quicker, is antimicrobial to help with post-workout smells, and uses more nylon than other brands, says Cohen, which makes it lighter and more breathable.